pytorch/ignite/docs/source/quickstart.rst

     optimizer = torch.optim.SGD(model.parameters(), lr=0.01, momentum=0.8))
     loss = torch.nn.NLLLoss()

 Next we define trainer and evaluator engines.
-The main component of Ignite is the :class:`Engine`, an abstraction over your training loop.
+The main component of Ignite is the :class:`ignite.engine.Engine`, an abstraction over your training loop.
 Getting started with the engine is easy, the constructor only requires one things:

 - `update_function`: a function which is passed the engine and a batch and it passes data through and updates your model